syncfusion-content/fileformat-docs/File-Formats/Presentation/create-read-edit-powerpoint-files-in-linux.md

 ---
 # Create, read and edit a PowerPoint file on Linux system

-You can create or edit a PowerPoint file in .NET Core with Syncfusion PowerPoint library on Linux system.
+You can create or edit a PowerPoint file in .NET Core on Linux system using Syncfusion PowerPoint library.
 The below are the steps.

 ## Create a PowerPoint file in .NET Core Console application project on Linux OS

-1.Execute the following command in Linux terminal to create a new .NET Core Console application project on Linux
+1.Execute the following command in Linux terminal to create a new .NET Core Console application.

 <table>
 <tr>